 And there is no easy answer.

-Not long ago, I spoke with a CEO of one of the leading European Multi Language Vendor LSPs.
+Not long ago, I spoke with a CEO of one of the leading European Multi-Language Vendor LSPs.
 We were discussing different topics in general, but the discussion went the way I didn’t quite expect.
-When they were asking me certain questions regarding how the work of a Single Language Vendor looks like, I thought that he just wanted to know how we work, to know if we were a good fit for their requirements.
-But actually that was not the case.
+When they were asking me certain questions regarding what the work of a Single Language Vendor looks like, I thought that he just wanted to know how we work, to know if we were a good fit for their requirements.
+But actually, that was not the case.
 “I want to set up an in-house team of translators for Dutch and act as an SLV for Dutch”.
 My first reaction was, “But you are an MLV already.
 You cannot be an MLV and an SLV at the same time.”
 We had a great chat and some good laughs over that really important matter and then it occurred to me how simple but smart that solution was.

 It was fair to the potential Single Language Vendor's clients and actually gave some of them an added value (some of the clients think the in-house resources can be controlled more effectively, but that’s the topic for another long article, really), and, at the same time, allowed the company to keep its credibility across both SLV and MLV profiles.
-It’s even more interesting if you notice that the situation was kind of reversed – that the company was not “upgrading” but “downgrading” or perhaps it’s better to call it “sidegrading” – after all, they didn’t want to quit their Multi Language Vendor operations.
+It’s even more interesting if you notice that the situation was kind of reversed – that the company was not “upgrading” but “downgrading” or perhaps it’s better to call it “sidegrading” – after all, they didn’t want to quit their Multi-Language Vendor operations.

-So, to become a Multi Language Vendor or not actually remains an open question.
+So, to become a Multi-Language Vendor or not actually remains an open question.
 It all boils down to

 two things: whether it is what you intended your business to become and whether your clients need that.